Does Your Sunscreen Contain These 6 Toxic Ingredients?

-Manufacturer combine octinoxate with avobenzone to help avobenzone work longer.
+Manufacturers combine octinoxate with avobenzone to help the avobenzone work longer.
 Octinoxate also protects the skin against UVB rays.

 However, octinoxate has been linked to disrupting hormonal activity, so much so that it affects both the reproductive system and thyroid.
 Furthermore, like avobenzone, when exposed to sunlight octinoxate breaks down and produces free radicals.

 Lastly, like oxybenzone, octinoxate has been targeted in Hawaii’s ban in a bid to protect coral reefs.

 Like octinoxate, manufacturers combine octocrylene with avobenzone to help avobenzone work longer.
 Aside from this, octocrylene is also used because of how well it absorbs UVB and UVA rays.

 However, octcrylene can pierce quite deep into the skin, where it then encourages the production of free radicals.
 In fact, a study published in the journal Free Radical Biology & Medicine revealed how, when left on the skin for an hour, octocrylene, octinoxate and oxybenzone increased the production of free radicals, with the levels of production being quite high.